Home Hip Replacement

 Additional alternative treatments often tried before hip replacement include:

-• Exercises that increase muscle around the hip
+• Exercises that increase muscle around the hip, often under the supervision of a physical therapist

 • Canes, walkers and other walking aids